coasys/flux/docs/src/create-flux-plugin/basics/data.md

 };
 ```

-A flux app will always recieve two things.
-The `perspective` which is the `id` of the Flux community that is running your app, and also the `channelSource`, which is the `id` of the channel your app is installed in.
+A Flux Plugin will always recieve two things.
+The `perspective` which is the `id` of the Flux community that is running your plugin, and also the `channelSource`, which is the `id` of the channel your plugin is installed in.

 ## Getting a list of items